 COVID-19 requires the redefinition of vulnerability.
 Groups that we have considered as vulnerable in the past might not be as threatened as we initially thought.
 Equally, there are groups that would not have been considered as vulnerable in the past, but now need to be reconsidered.
 For example, children do not appear to be that vulnerable, compared to people who work in crowded spaces.
 Moreover, vulnerability might extend to members of families who are not adequately protected.
 Environments that until recently would have been considered as safe need to be revisited and adjusted.
-At the same time the economic pressure as a result of the various lockdowns makes these modifications a significant burden for employees, particularly the re-evaluation of their particular needs, requires particular attention.
+At the same time the economic pressure as a result of the various lockdowns makes these modifications a significant burden for employers and landlords.
+Therefore, the responsibility of supporting the health, safety and wellbeing of employees, particularly the reevaluation of their particular needs, requires particular attention.